synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

 <blockquote>
 Once the [Dispute Period] has passed without incident, a [claim] transaction can be executed by the [Relayer] on the origin chain.

-This wil release the deposit funds from escrow and deliver them to the rightful [Relayer] as a reimbursement for the liquidity they provided on the [relay].
+This willrelease the deposit funds from escrow and deliver them to the rightful [Relayer] as a reimbursement for the liquidity they provided on the [relay].
 </blockquote>